davegillem/nova/README.md

 TODO:
 ——————
-- Need to fix the build process to use webpack or Gulp instead of Codekit
+- Need to fix the build process to use webpack & yarn instead of Gulp, Codekit & Bower
 - Need to cleanup the code formatting done by Prettier
-- Need to create documentation
 - Need to create a demo build
-- Probably have more code that needs to be stripped out, cleaned up
+- Probably have more code that needs to be cleaned up

 ## Templates
 [HandlebarsJs](https://handlebarsjs.com/) is what is used for rendering HTML to the screen through the use of templates.